- Academic Essentials

 - The Office of Student Affairs

 Presented every year to a graduating student.
 The recipient is selected on the basis of outstanding character, scholastic achievement, participation in School affairs and potential for civic, business, and professional leadership.

 Columbia Business School Service Award

 Presented once a year in recognition of a graduating student’s outstanding contributions to the School community, as defined by notable participation in School activities.

 Eli Ginzberg Memorial Prize

-Presented annually for outstanding work in the field of economics or human resources.
+Presented annually to a graduating student who has done outstanding work in the field of Economics or Human Resources.